Nikigator

 Nikigator is a permanent public artwork by Franco‑American sculptor Niki de Saint Phalle, installed at the entrance of the Mingei International Museum in San Diego, California.
 Created in 2000, the more than 5,000-pound mosaic sculpture depicts a hollow alligator covered in vibrant tiles, mirrored glass, and colorful stones.

 Description

-Standing several feet high and wide, Nikigator is constructed from a steel armature coated with polyurethane foam and resin.
-Its mosaic surface comprises tumbled stones sourced internationally; including marbles from Guadalajara and turquoise from the U.S.
+Standing several feet high and wide, Nikigator is composed of a steel armature coated with polyurethane foam and resin.
+Its mosaic surface comprises tumbled stones sourced internationally, including marbles from Guadalajara and turquoise from the U.S.

 Saint Phalle designed the piece to be tactile and accessible to viewers, particularly children, elementally combining whimsy and scale intended for physical play.

 It is in Balboa Park, near the May S. Marcy Sculpture Garden at the San Diego Museum of Art.

 Commissioning and history

 Originally commissioned after the success of a mosaic alligator sent to Jerusalem Biblical Zoo’s Noah’s Ark project, Nikigator served as a homegrown companion piece for the Mingei.
 The museum’s founder, Martha Longenecker, was closely connected to the artist and championed this piece as a permanent outdoor installation.